 The parameters for the equivalent electricity storage for the Surna cases described in Table 2, relative to Case S1, are shown in Table 21.
 For Case S2 relative to Case S1, the equivalent storage size is 27% of the total storage for Surna in GWh, which is 393.0 GWh.
 The capacity of that equivalent storage is 65% of the maximum production for Surna, which is 143.3 MW.
 The storage size increases for cases S3 and S4 to 36.1% and 37.7%, respectively of the total storage for Surna in GWh, as well as the capacities for cases S3 and S4, which are 69.5% and 70.6%, respectively of the total capacity for Surna in MW.
-The net yearly flexibility loss for Surna with the constraints in Cases S2, S3 and S4 increases with the introduction of new constraints, however only slightly from Case S2, with 1.041% of the total yearly income in the unconstrained case, to Case S3, with 1.044% of the total yearly income of the unconstrained case.
+The net yearly flexibility loss for Surna with the constraints in Cases S2, S3 and S4 increases with the introduction of new constraints, however only slightly from Case S2, with 1.041% of the total yearly income in the unconstrained case, to Case S3, with 1.044% of the total yearly income of the unconstrained case, and noticeably from Case S3 to Case S4, with 1.44% of the total yearly income of the unconstrained case.
 The constant, strict ramping constraint appears to influence the flexibility of the system severely, and the bypass constraint does not appear to reduce the flexibility much.